 Pulling a Commit

 While pushing a commit gets code from your machine to another, a pull is how you request an updated copy of the repository be sent to you for local use.
 It’s how you get the work from other developers onto your machine.
-The command for pulling changes down to your local machine is.
+The command for pulling changes down to your local machine is git pull.
 Like the command for a push, you will need to specify the machine (‘origin’) and branch (‘master’) you are pulling from.

 If everything goes well with a commit, you can continue on with your work.
 However, there are times where things don’t go quite as smoothly…